alexipeck/tickgrinder/README.md

 TickGrinder is a high performance algorithmic trading platform written primarily in Rust.
 It is designed with the goal of efficiently processing event-based market data as quickly as possible in order to automatically place and manage trades.

-*Currently this platform is only compiles and runs on Linux-based systems.
+*Currently, this platform only compiles and runs on Linux-based systems.
 Windows functionality is planned for the future but no set schedule has been defined for its implementation.*

 # Overview
 The basis of the platform is written in Rust.
 It consists of several distinct modules that operate independently but communicate with each other via a custom messaging protocol implemented on top of Redis Pub/Sub.
 It is designed to be extensible and robust, capable of being used to trade any market consisting of event-based streaming Tick data.